-Lymphatic obstruction, or lymphedema, is a blockage in the lymphatic system.
+A lymphatic obstruction is a blockage in the lymphatic system.
 The lymphatic system is made up of lymph nodes and vessels that drain fluids from your body’s tissues.
 The fluids carry toxins and other waste products to your lymph nodes before your body eliminates them.

 Lymphatic obstruction is a chronic condition for most people.
-This means you will probably need to treat the swelling to some degree throughout your life.
+This means you’ll probably need to treat the swelling throughout your life.

 People with congenital lymphatic obstruction may show symptoms in early childhood or at the onset of puberty.

 Compression is a common form of treatment for lymphedema.
-Compression of the affected limb encourages the lymphatic fluids to move toward your torso in a more normal pattern of circulation.
+Compressing the affected limb encourages the lymphatic fluids to move toward your torso in a more normal pattern of circulation.
 Wrapping your arm or leg tightly with an elastic bandage or wearing a compression garment keeps continuous pressure on the swollen area.